George Green (mathematician): Cambridge

 Members of the Nottingham Subscription Library who knew Green repeatedly insisted that he obtain a proper University education.
 In particular, one of the library's most prestigious subscribers was Sir Edward Bromhead, with whom Green shared many correspondences; he insisted that Green go to Cambridge.

 In 1832, aged nearly forty, Green was admitted as an undergraduate at Gonville and Caius College, Cambridge.
-He was particularly insecure about his lack of knowledge of Greek and Latin, which were prerequisites, but it turned out not to be as hard for him to learn these as he had envisaged, as the degree of expected mastery was not as high as he had expected.
+He was particularly insecure about his lack of knowledge of Greek and Latin, which were prerequisites, but it turned out not to be as hard for him to learn these as he had envisaged, as the degree of mastery required was not as high as he had expected.
 In the mathematics examinations, he won the first-year mathematical prize.
 He graduated with a BA in 1838 as a 4th Wrangler (the 4th highest scoring student in his graduating class, coming after James Joseph Sylvester who scored 2nd).